vivekprm/coursera-ml/14-BiasVsVariance.md

 For small values of λ regularisation term goes away.
 So when λ is small you end up with small value of J<sub>train</sub>(θ).
 Wereas if lambda is large then you havve high bias problem and you might not fit your training set well.
 So J<sub>train</sub>(θ) increases with increase in λ.

 If we have large value of λ we may endup underfitting so we may have high bias problem and so cross validation errors will be high.
 However, if we have smaller value of λ we may be overfitting the data and so again cross validation errors will be high.

+And so it will be some intermediate value of λ that works best in terms of having small cross validation error and test error.